marcoslop/chispazo-exam/README.md

 ## Git patch

-Please send us a git patch, so that we can evaluate your solution and talk about it with you.
+Please send us a git patch with the solution, so that we can evaluate your solution and talk about it with you.